telerik/fiddler-everywhere-docs/security.md

 Fiddler Everywhere comes with [collaboration in mind]({%slug collaboration-get-started%}) and provides sharing functionalities.
 Consider the following security highlights when sharing sessions:

 - Before sharing, a session is saved.
-Therefore, you should consider the [saving-related security highlights](#saving-traffic).
+Therefore, you consider the [saving-related security highlights](#saving-traffic).

 - Sharing an unprotected session might expose your sensitive data to unauthorized third parties.
 Always consider adding a password-protection to your sessions before sharing them.